 How to apply for an ID-number

-As soon as you have arrived in Sweden you should visit the Tax Agency´s office and apply for a Swedish personal ID-number.
+As soon as you have arrived in Sweden you should visit the Tax Agency´s office and submit your application for a Swedish personal ID-number.
 If you have accompanying family members you must visit the office together.
-Your citizenship and civil status determines which documentation is needed when applying.
-Make sure to prepare necessary documents.
+Depending on your citizenship and civil status there are specific documents you need to bring with you.

 The Swedish Tax Agency assesses whether you can be registered in the population registry.
-To do so, they take the following into account:
+To do so, they take two things into account:

 1. If you are staying one year or more